Act of God: United States

 In the law of torts, an act of God may be asserted as a type of intervening cause, the lack of which would have avoided the cause or diminished the result of liability (e.g., but for the earthquake, the old, poorly constructed building would be standing).
 However, foreseeable results of unforeseeable causes may still raise liability.
 For example, a bolt of lightning strikes a ship carrying volatile compressed gas, resulting in the expected explosion.
 Liability may be found if the carrier did not use reasonable care to protect against sparks—regardless of their origins.
 Similarly, strict liability could defeat a defense for an act of God where the defendant has created the conditions under which any accident would result in harm.
 For example, a long-haul truck driver takes a shortcut on a back road and the load is lost when the road is destroyed in an unforeseen flood.
 Other cases find that a common carrier is not liable for the unforeseeable forces of nature.
 See Memphis & Charlestown RR Co. v.
 Reeves, 77 U.S. 176 (1870).

 One example is that of "rainmaker" Charles Hatfield, who was hired in 1915 by the city of San Diego to fill the Morena reservoir to capacity with rainwater for $10,000.
 The region was soon flooded by heavy rains, nearly bursting the reservoir's dam, killing nearly 20 people, destroying 110 bridges (leaving 2), knocking out telephone and telegraph lines, and causing an estimated $3.5 million in damage in total.
 When the city refused to pay him (he had forgotten to sign the contract), he sued the city.
 The floods were ruled an act of God, excluding him from liability but also from payment.

-In theology

-The phrase "act of God" is sometimes used to attribute an event to divine intervention.
-Often it is used in conjunction with a natural disaster or tragic event.
-A miracle, by contrast, is often considered a fortuitous event attributed to divine intervention.
-Some consider it separate from acts of nature and being related to fate or destiny.

-Christian theologians differ on their views and interpretations of scripture.
-R.C.
-Sproul implies that God causes a disaster when he speaks of divine providence: "In a universe governed by God, there are no chance events."
-Others indicate that God may allow a tragedy to occur.

-Others accept unfortunate events as part of life and reference Matthew 5:45 (KJV): "for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust".